 - Paper checks

-Just like at PA brick-and-mortar casinos, players will have the option of banning themselves from online gambling entirely for a period of one year, five years or for life.
+Just like at PA brick-and-mortar casinos, players have the option of banning themselves from online gambling entirely for a period of one year, five years or for life.
 Visit the PGCB’s website for more info on the self-exclusion process.

 In 2011, the Department of Justice issued an opinion allowing for individual U.S. states to legalize online gambling.
 So far, Nevada, Delaware, New Jersey and Pennsylvania have done so, with many other states exploring the possibility.
 Since 2012 several states also offer online lotteries.